 A visa is official permission to temporarily reside in another country and is granted by the government of that country.
 U.S. citizens do not currently need a visa to enter Ireland.
 Should that change, however, it is your responsibility to apply for and receive a visa from an Irish consulate or embassy in a timely manner.
-Please read the "Visa" section of your Study Abroad Handbook for more information about what you should do to keep up-to-date on visa requirements.
+Please see the Learning Content "Limerick Immigration Entry Requirements" in your UWEC study abroad account and read the "Visa" section of your Study Abroad Handbook for more information about what documents you should bring with you for immigration and what to do to keep upto-date on visa requirements.
+At the time of this writing, U.S. citizens are deemed to be from a "non-visa" country, per this document, meaning that you do not need a visa to enter Ireland.
+However, because you will be in Ireland for more than 90 days, you do need to register with Irish immigration within a month after arrival.